openshift/enhancements/enhancements/operator-sdk/downstream-operator-sdk.md

 occur with minimal conflicts.
 These downstream branches will NOT contain any special downstream fixes, they are strictly mirrors of the upstream.

+The autosyncing will occur on a frequent basis configured in the [configuration file][auto-config].
+The frequency will be determined by our needs.

 We will manage our own OpenShift release branches.
 These branches will be a combination of a tagged upstream branch plus the overlay branch.